 I already mentioned in deep work summary, working in the flow state, shutdowns inner disturbance and helps you to attain your peak state.

-Two-minute relaxation exercise will help you get into the flow state.
-When you work in such state your anxiety diminished and your urge to emotional relief in the form of procrastination will stop.
+Two-minute relaxation exercises will help you get into the flow state.
+When you work in flow state your anxiety diminished and your urge to emotional relief in the form of procrastination will stop.

 Trying to completely change your old procrastination patterns is quite hard. you will fail sometime but, that’s ok!
 Make a planned setback by procrastinating for three days. observe your emotions worries anxieties self talk.